History of GSC

 1919: Union Building

 The Union Building was built in 1898 as the clubhouse for the Avondale Athletic Association.
-In 1919, the college moved to the current campus and the Old Red Building (Union Building) became one of the first buildings on campus.
+In 1919, the college relocated to its current campus, and the Old Red Building (now known as the Union Building) became one of the first buildings on the site.
 It served as the first classroom building and student activity center.
-After Edgecliff and Hinkle halls were built, the Union Building became the cafeteria and activities center, serving as the student union of campus.
+After Edgecliff and Hinkle halls were built, the Union Building became the cafeteria and activities center, serving as the student union of the campus.
 It was demolished around 1966.

 1947: South Hall